The following information applies to the : CAL3K-AP , CAL3K-A , CAL3K-F.

-Therefore each vessel must be calibrated in the CAL3K it is used in.
-The Vessel stores the calibration details; it has seven places to do it in.
+Each vessel must be calibrated in the CAL3K it is used in.
+The CAL3K saves up to 16 calibrations per vessel.

 The storage in the vessel is organized in: